Clayface (film)

 Clayface is an upcoming American body horror film based on the eponymous character from DC Comics.
 Directed by James Watkins from a screenplay by Mike Flanagan and Hossein Amini, it will be the third film in the DC Universe (DCU).
-Tom Rhys Harries stars as Matt Hagen / Clayface, alongside Naomi Ackie and Max Minghella.
-In the film, Hagen is an actor whose face is disfigured, and he turns to a scientist (Ackie) who transforms his body into clay.
-It is produced by James Gunn and Peter Safran of DC Studios, as well as Matt Reeves and Lynn Harris.
+Tom Rhys Harries stars as Matt Hagen / Clayface, alongside Naomi Ackie, David Dencik, Max Minghella, and Eddie Marsan.
+In the film, Hagen is an actor whose face is disfigured, and he turns to a scientist (Ackie) who transforms his body into clay, but begins to lose his sanity as he is unable to recognise himself.
+It is produced by Matt Reeves and Lynn Harris alongside James Gunn and Peter Safran of DC Studios.

 After expressing interest in a Clayface film both publicly and to DC Films for their DC Extended Universe (DCEU) franchise, Flanagan pitched the project to the newly formed DC Studios in March 2023.
 The film and Flanagan's involvement were confirmed in December 2024 as part of the DCU, the successor to the DCEU.
 Flanagan was unable to direct the film due to scheduling issues.
 Watkins was hired in February 2025, Amini was rewriting the script by May, and Rhys Harries was cast in June.
 Additional casting took place in the following months.
-Filming began in August 2025 with location filming in Liverpool, England, while soundstage work occurred at Warner Bros.
-Studios Leavesden.
-Filming concluded at the start of November.
+Filming lasted from the end of August until the start of November 2025, taking place on location throughout Liverpool and on soundstages at Warner Bros.
+Studios Leavesden in England.

 Clayface is scheduled to be released by Warner Bros.
-Pictures in the United States on September 11, 2026.
+Pictures in the United States on October 23, 2026.
 It will be part of the DCU's Chapter One: Gods and Monsters.

 Premise

-Clayface is a body horror story about an up-and-coming actor whose face is disfigured by a gangster.
-As a last resort, he turns to a scientist who transforms his body into clay.
+After having been brutally disfigured, a rising movie star named Matt Hagen volunteers as a test subject to restore his original face but experiences a series of horrifying side-effects that transforms his body into living clay.